NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

       wider public to foster circulation of knowledge.
   - name: Techno-ethical jurisprudence
     icon: fas fa-book-reader
-    content: From our work guidelines and best practices emerge for code developers and data scientists to develop ethical algorithms
+    content: From our case-based knowledge developers and data scientists can distill best practices to develop ethical algorithms.
+We hope a helpful resource for techno-ethical issues emerges over time.
   - name: Partners
     icon: fas fa-hands-helping
     content: 'We review concrete cases emerging from public and private organisations.